 Bart’s website provides a wealth of information on music law, including more detailed information on recording cover songs.

-+ Learn more on Soundfly: Discover unknown royalty and licensing-based revenue streams and how to collect them with Ari Herstand’s new, free course, How to Get All the Royalties You Never Knew Existed!
++ Learn more on Soundfly: Discover unknown royalty and licensing-based revenue streams and how to collect them with Ari Herstand’s new online course, How to Get All the Royalties You Never Knew Existed!

 A Sample of Sampling Law

 “A big part of making music is the discovery aspect, is the surprise aspect.
 That’s why I think I’ll always love sampling.
 Because it involves combining the music fandom: collecting, searching, discovering music history, and artifacts of recording that you may not have known existed, and you just kind of unlock parts of your brain, you know?” – Wouter “Wally” De Backer (Gotye)

 While it has a much shorter backstory, sampling — or the use of sections of another artist’s actual recording — is an even more contentious subject than covering existing songs.
 While some artists scorn the very idea, others — such as multi-platinum seller Gotye quoted above — lean on them as creative tools as second nature.